-Students: Laptop computers and appropriate clothing for the lab portions of the class (ie. no open toed shoes, etc.) are required.
+All students must bring a laptop computer and appropriate clothing for the lab portions of the class (i.e. no open toed shoes, etc.).

 - Participation in lecture discussions and laboratory work

 Students are typically in class Monday – Thursday.
-The first half of the day usually consists of class lectures and guest speakers that provide the necessary scientific background and foundation of forensic science.
+The first half of the day usually consists of class lectures and guest speakers who provide the necessary scientific background and foundation of forensic science.